grow l connect l serve

 Youth Gatherings—Grades 7-12

 Throughout the year, we will gather for social activities that allow us to build community in fun and meaningful ways.
 Activities may include game nights, lock-ins, cookie decorating, outdoor adventures, and more.
-We may also gather to support our peers at school or community events.
+We may also gather to support our peers at school, participate in social justice advocacy, community service, or community events.